Samreay/Samreay/content/reviews/scholomance/index.md

 ---
 title:  "A review of Naomi Novik's Scholomance Series"
 description: "Fantasy series, female lead in a magic school with an 50% mortality rate, because they get eaten by the maleficaria.
-A unique and refreshing take on magic schools."
+A unique and refreshing take on magic schools.
+PF-adjacent."
 date: 2022-05-15
 categories: [reviews]
 auth: Naomi Novik